rafia-kh/student-project/README.md

 Project title: My first Git project
 Project description: This is my first Git project.
 I am doing this on my own.
+I created a repository o web.
+I connected via SSH from my computer and cloned the same repository.
+I modified the README.
+Then, I created a new branch and added some other files.

 Installation instructions: In order to install this project, follow the instructions:
 1. Go to GitHub and login.
 2. Clone the repository.